 “We monitor behavior at an account-based level to identify in-market purchase intent and buying teams researching technology products and services across the globe.”

 So the readers are being surveilled for purchasing cues?
-Is that communicated to readers whey visit the site?
+Is that communicated to readers when the site visit?

 “Our customers know they can rely on IDG to deliver the right buyers at scale exactly when they are most receptive to a marketer’s message, wherever they may be in the world.”